swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ##### Creating a `Span`:

-The initialization of a `Span` instance is an unsafe operation.
+The initialization of a `Span` instance from an unsafe pointer is an unsafe operation.
 When it is initialized correctly, subsequent uses of the borrowed instance are safe.
 Typically these initializers will be used internally to a container's implementation of functions or computed properties that return a borrowed `Span`.

 ```swift
 extension Span {